The Seattle Takeout Window Guide

-Many great things came from the invention of the window - curtains, Microsoft’s logo, feeling a breeze while indoors, the boombox scene from Say Anything.
+Many great things came from the invention of the window—curtains, Microsoft’s logo, feeling a breeze while indoors, the boombox scene from Say Anything.
 But maybe the best byproducts are all of the takeout windows that restaurants have set up in Seattle.
 At first, we didn’t know why there are so many walk-up windows in this town.
-But seeing as contact-free transactions are now a way of life, we’re very glad to have them.
-If you’d like to grab something delicious without stepping foot into a restaurant, know that you have options (20 of them to be exact).
+But seeing as some of them serve fantastic food, we’re very glad they're here.
+If you’d like to grab something delicious without stepping foot into a restaurant, know that you have options.

 Jeepney is one of our favorite takeout windows in the city, especially when it comes to getting some late-night food.
-And even though hours have been reduced, this Filipino spot is still open until 10pm most days.
-All of the mains here come in the form of a sandwich, rice bowl, or loaded fries.
+This Filipino spot is still open until 10pm most days, and all of the mains here come in the form of a sandwich, rice bowl, or loaded fries.
 The best thing, though, is the marinated steak tapa with Velveeta.
 But if you’re trying to eat more vegetables, the mushrooms with grilled paneer is also a winner.

 We wish that Carmelo’s could climb up to our window with a ladder like Sam did in Clarissa Explains It All, but we’ll happily go directly to this Capitol Hill spot for this incredible Mexican food.
 The tortillas are thick and homemade, the carne asada is seasoned with some delicious spices, and we still think longingly about the chorizo/potato/cactus taco filling.
 And if you like a cheesy burrito, Carmelo’s sears cheese briefly on the flat top grill before adding it to the mix.